jhanavi33/Ecommerce-sales-analytics-dashboard/README.md

 The objective of this project is to develop an interactive E-Commerce Sales Analytics Dashboard that enables business stakeholders to monitor sales performance, analyze customer purchasing behavior, evaluate product and supplier performance, and identify regional sales trends.
 The dashboard supports data-driven decision-making by transforming raw transactional data into meaningful business insights.

 ## Business Questions (KPIs)
-What is the total revenue generated?
+-What is the total revenue generated?
-How many products were sold?
+-How many products were sold?
-What is the average unit price?
+-What is the average unit price?
-How does monthly sales performance vary throughout the year?
+-How does monthly sales performance vary throughout the year?
-Which products generate the highest sales volume?
+-Which products generate the highest sales volume?
-Which suppliers contribute the most to revenue?
+-Which suppliers contribute the most to revenue?
-How is revenue distributed across different geographical regions?
+-How is revenue distributed across different geographical regions?
-Which store divisions contribute the highest revenue?
+-Which store divisions contribute the highest revenue?
-What is the distribution of different transaction types?
+-What is the distribution of different transaction types?
-What are the key customer purchasing insights?
+-What are the key customer purchasing insights?

 # Dashboard Features
 ## Executive Dashboard